This post is originally published by Lori on 1st April 2017 on Travel Moments in Time.

 The Phoenix Symphony Hall was completed in 1972 and was renovated in 2004.
 It is home to the Phoenix Symphony, the Arizona Opera, and Ballet Arizona and hosts events from September to May.
 It’s also a famous events venue for other shows, seminars, and performances.
 If you don’t have time to take part in an event here but you find yourself booking a hotel in the area, then take a moment to admire its exterior at least.

 If you are in downtown Phoenix, then you can’t miss the Orpheum Theatre.
-Completed in 1929, this theater has a complex history and has had many owners through the years.
+Completed in 1929, this theatre has a complex history and has had many owners over the years.
 Now it is not only a great place to enjoy a play, but it is also a beautiful building and a fine example of the Spanish Revival style of Spanish Baroque architecture.

 Opened in 1998, Chase Field is a multipurpose facility built to accommodate the games of Arizona’s first Major League Baseball team, the Arizona Diamondbacks.
 The field also hosts football, soccer, and basketball games, too.
 It is a huge place that’s divided into six levels.
 It also has a swimming pool.
 If you stay near Chase Field but you don’t want to watch a game, then you should at least consider a tour of the field.